In order to evaluate the quality gates and allow self-healing in production, we have to set up monitoring to provide the needed data.

 In your Dynatrace tenant, when you navigate to Settings > Tags > Automatically applied tags you will find two entries:

-This means that Dynatrace will automatially apply tags on your onboarded services.
+This means that Dynatrace will automatically apply tags to your onboarded services.

 In addition, a Problem Notification has automatically been set up to inform your keptn installation of any problems with your services to allow auto-remediation.
 This will be described in more detail in the runbook automation and self-healing use case.
 You can check the problem notification by navigating to Settings > Integration > Problem notifications and you will find a keptn remediation problem notification.